 For those who enjoy their fast-food, you will be happy to know that there are no less than eight Burger King and McDonald’s restaurants in the area.

-If you are beach side, then there will be plenty of opportunity to sample some of Marbella’s fantastic Chiringuito restaurants where you can enjoy some lovely seafood while watching the waves lap the shore.
+If you are beachside, then there will be plenty of opportunities to sample some of Marbella’s fantastic Chiringuito restaurants where you can enjoy some lovely seafood while watching the waves lap the shore.